Measuring instrument for determining the alcohol content

-The exact boiling point of the water must be determined for the respective air pressure and the device must then be adjusted in a first measurement run.
+The exact boiling point of the water must be determined for the respective air pressure and the device then adjusted in a first measurement run.
 For through-fermented wines, the alcohol content is carried out by heating the unchanged wine.
 For wines with a very high content residual sugar

 the wine must be diluted 1: 1 with water before the determination and then the determined alcohol value must be doubled.
-Likewise, this is required for an alcohol content of more than 25% vol, so the device is only conditionally for distillates
+Likewise, this is required at an alcohol content of more than 25% vol, so the device is only conditionally for distillates

 suitable.
 In contrast to the so-called Rebelein method